reportportal/client-java/README.md

 For detailed parameter description see below sections.

-Properties file should have `reportportal.properties` name.
-It can be situated on the class path (in the project directory).
-If client can’t find the properties file it logs a warning.
+Default properties file should have `reportportal.properties` name.
+It can be situated in the class path (in the project directory) and if client can’t find the file it logs a warning.
+But you can also use your custom property file specifying file's path in `rp.properties.path` system property or `RP_PROPERTIES_PATH` environment variable.
+The first option has priority, so if you specify the path in both system properties and environment variables then system property value will be used.

 ## Parameters